 Installation

 The application of house wraps are expected to meet up with inspection criteria for project approvals.
 Any leakages pose great threats to the integrity of external cavities.
-As a result, water resistant barriers are required to be in accordance with stipulated codes that prevent the growth of fungi and decay.
+As a result, water-resistant barriers are required to be in accordance with stipulated codes that prevent the growth of fungi and decay.
 This code also covers the envelope works done on exterior walls which expects installations to be carried out in ways that prevent water saturation within the wall cavity.
 This installation code specifies the conditions and status of house wraps before usage.
-To mention but a few among these regulations before installations; Tar papers must be free from any form of holes and breakages, exposure limits must not be exceeded before application is carried out, and installation procedure must follow stipulated directions for application.
+To mention but a few of these regulations before installations; Tar papers must be free from any form of holes and breakages, exposure limits must not be exceeded before application is carried out, and installation procedure must follow stipulated directions for application.

 Manufacturers’ specifications